CircleEducation/circle-education-local/hire/jason-cornish.md

     degree: Web Development

 projects:
-  - name: Arboretum Creek Restoration Website# A
+  - name: Arboretum Creek Restoration Website
-    desc: I designed and built a website to advertise the ecological need for a creek in the Seatle Arboretum park to prevent flooding. # very short description of your project
+    desc: I designed and built a website to advertise the ecological need for a creek in the Seattle Arboretum park to prevent flooding. # very short description of your project
-    url: www.arboretumcreek.org # link to your deployed project
+    url: https://www.arboretumcreek.org # link to your deployed project

 ---